Aswintherockers/videoeditingwebsite/README.md

 ## Setup and Installation

 Setting up and installing the SnapEdit Video Editing Website is a straightforward process.
 This section provides information on the system requirements, installation instructions, and configuration steps to get the platform up and running.
+The main thing you must already  have a pycharm ide,wamp server if not you have means use the above drive link to given take it and the full source code also give in the drive link:https://drive.google.com/drive/folders/1TafqFmG5sGmnW3XIKVc4w-E5GlhiHOYr
 ### System Requirements

 Before installing SnapEdit, ensure that your system meets the following requirements: